bAndie91/tools/tabdata/README.md

 For detailed documentation of them, run `make manpages` or read the POD in the files themselves.
 See [index.md](index.md) for all man pages in markdown format in a single file.

+# Install

+See `make` targets:

+- `make install-all`
+  - `make BIN_DIR=/usr/local/bin install-all` to put command files to a non-default directory.
+  - if some dependencies are missing: `make try-satisfy-dependencies` (currently only for systems with `apt` package management)

 # Compare to CSV

 Tabdata is very similar to CSV, except it has well-defined field- and record separators